pigmonkey/django-wishlist/README.md

 Installation
 ------------

-1. Put the `wishlist` directory somewhere in your python path (like inside your Django project folder).
+1. Put the `wishlist` directory somewhere in your Python path (like inside your Django project folder).

 2. Add `wishlist` to your `settings.INSTALLED_APPS`.